Welcome to Fife uses cookies to ensure you get the best experience on our website. Learn More

 Outdoor

-For hundreds of years pilgrims have journeyed across Fife to the sacred city of St Andrews.
+For hundreds of years pilgrims have journeyed across Fife to the sacred town of St Andrews.
 In the Middle Ages, the town was revered for hosting the bones of one of Jesus's disciples.
 This claim to fame put it on the map, alongside Santiago de Compostella, as one of the main pilgrim destinations in Medieval Europe.
+You can find out more about the fascinating history of pilgrimage in Fife here.

 Culross to Dunfermline